Frequently Asked Questions

 How much water will this solar energy project take from San Benito County homes and farms?

-Water use will be limited to keeping dust levels down during construction and periodic rinsing of the solar panels after installation.
-The water will come from onsite wells, which ensures no additional water is diverted from agriculture or community sources.
+Water use will be limited to keeping dust levels down during construction and periodic rinsing of the solar

 Will this solar energy project be harmful to the environment?

-We will invest millions to reduce environmental disruption and protect wildlife near the project by raising solar panels off the ground, using special fencing that allows animals to access the property and by using fewer panels in environmentally sensitive areas.
-We also secured additional land nearby for long‐term environmental protection.
+project by raising solar panels off the ground, using special fencing that allows animals to access the property

 Will the project contribute to air pollution in the valley?

-Unlike traditional power plants that burn coal or oil and pollute the air, solar electricity is derived from the sun, which means less pollution and cleaner air for all of us.
-This project will provide a clean, safe and reliable energy supply, helping reduce dependence on foreign oil.
+from the sun, which means less pollution and cleaner air for all of us.
+This project will provide a clean, safe and

 Will new transmission lines be required for this solar energy project?

 No. The project will be located in close proximity to existing transmission lines.
-Not having to build new transmission lines will further protect scenic vistas, plants and wildlife in the area.
+Not having to build new

 What do we do to mitigate environmental effects?